The One Thing You Should Know When You Buy a Car

 The good news is that the purchase agreement can be used to your benefit.
 If the salesperson makes a statement about the car you like, (“This car has a brand new engine.”) ask that it be written onto the purchase agreement.
 Watch the excitement which ensues.
 They will say, “We’re not allowed to write things on the purchase agreement,” or “You don’t need me to write that down, I’m giving you my word.”
 Better: “You don’t trust me?”
 If they won’t write it down, refer to the previous paragraph.
 The salesperson is lying to you and now you have proof.
 There is no valid reason a salesperson would hesitate to write a truthful statement onto a purchase agreement.

 Notice that they don’t make this easy.
 The example above is from a recent purchase agreement and, as you can see, there’s not a lot of room for the parties to fill in the “OTHER MATERIAL UNDERSTANDINGS.”
 That’s because the dealership doesn’t want there to be any.

 So, next time you go car shopping remember this: Ignore everything the salesperson tells you.
+If you visit a reputable car dealership like Hyundai of Anderson, you won’t come across issues like this, however the same can’t be said for other dealerships.
 Nothing counts unless it’s written on the purchase agreement.
 And if they won’t write it there for you, walk away.
 If you’re not looking to buy but lease instead, you may be interested in the vehicles from intelligent car leasing.